Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 Curved Borders

 Curves slow the eye and make narrow spaces feel wider.
-When mowing or edging, flowing lines guide tools naturally.
+When you’re mowing or edging, flowing lines guide tools naturally.

 Mulch Beds